|8:15-8:30||Sign-in||Trojan Center Lounge 2nd Floor|

-Presentation by Alabama Society of Professional Land Surveyors on Modern Technology Surveyors
+Presentation by Alabama Society of Professional Land Surveyors (ASPLS) on Modern Surveyor Technology

 GIS (Geographic Information Systems) are technology that allows spatial and non-spatial data to be integrated, analyzed and presented.
 It has been a huge growth area over the past 30 years.
 It is used for land and environmental management, social analysis, map making, navigation and visual analysis, together with inclusion of advanced techniques of web integration, massive data integration, and distributed computing.

 How do careers in this area get started?
 What skills do you need to get involved?
 Can you get a graduate degree in this field?
 Come to this workshop and find out the answers to these and other questions!

 Presentation by Alabama Department of Transportation (ALDOT) with Command Center Trailer and Mobile Mapping Truck